Logo

 3

-Stand at the base of the tower and listen
+Stand at the base of the tower and look up

 15 to 20 min

-The five storey wooden tower is the centrepiece, and your first reaction will probably be to just stand there looking up.
-Deodar beams, stone courses, the old balcony, prayer flags pulling in the valley wind.
-You cannot go inside, the tower is generally locked to all visitors, and photography in the temple and tower areas is strictly banned.
+The multi-storey wooden tower is the centrepiece, and your first reaction will probably be to just stand there looking up.
+Weathered deodar beams, rough stone courses, the old balcony, prayer flags pulling in the valley wind.
+You cannot go inside.
+The tower is generally locked to all visitors, and photography in the temple and tower areas is strictly banned.
 But if the priest or a caretaker is nearby and willing to talk, ask about the fort.
 They sometimes share stories about the Bushahr kings and the Kamakhya Devi idol, traditionally believed to have been brought all the way from Guwahati in Assam.
 Those conversations, when they happen, are worth more than any photo.

 4